qemu/qemu/docs/devel/reset.rst

 have to care about others; in particular, problems of order (which object is reset first) are addressed.

-As of now DeviceClass and BusClass implement this interface.
+The main object types which implement this interface are DeviceClass and BusClass.

 Triggering reset
 ----------------